-Transform the dramatic play center into a Fire Station for a fire safety theme or a community helpers theme.
+Transform the dramatic play center into a Fire Station!
+This is a perfect learning activity during a fire safety theme or a community helpers theme.
 It’s a great opportunity to teach your preschool, pre-k, or kindergarten students what do to if there is an emergency.
-Teaching health and safety is important so students know what to do if there is a real emergency (but let’s hope they never have to use these skills).
-By making a fire station in pretend students can act out and practice what do in various emergency situations.
+Teaching health and safety is important so students know what to do if there is a real emergency.
+By making a pretend fire station, students can act out and practice what do in various emergency situations.

 If you would like all the Fire Station Dramatic Play printables click HERE.

 As you can see above, I have two white shelves on both sides of the center.
 This shelf has all the firefighter equipment they will need to act out various emergency situations.
 Most of the props I made or found at the dollar store.
 I did buy four Firefighter dress up outfits which came with hats and walkie talkies from Target.
 Another option is this one from Amazon, though a bit more expensive.
 I’ll tell you how I made the props later in this post.

 The other shelf is for all the things firefighters need at the firehouse like a kitchen, table, cooking props and dog house.
 The 911 station is on this side too!
 I made the 911 station with a table, a laptop computer and a few printables (phone book and pretend phones).

 Here’s my favorite part: the house that’s “on fire”!
 I made it by taping two of those cardboard presentation boards together.
 Then the students painted the “bricks” on the side and after it dried, I cut window holes in it.
 The “fire” is cut up red, orange and yellow plastic tablecloths from the dollar store.

 Students can put the fire in the windows and take it out during play as they pretend to “put out” the fire.

 Check out these two firefighters putting out the fire!
 The hoses are plastic tubing from Lowes.
 They could also stack the red “fire” cups up and pretend it was a fire too.